moravveji/OpenACC/derived_types/Readme.md

 + `plotter.py` for a simple plotting of the `gaussian2d.txt` file, to make sure that the 2D Gaussian bell curve looks OK on a coarse grid.

 ## Tips
-+ A mistake I made was to compile each module with the `-c` flag, and link them all with the `-acc -ta=tesla:cuda8.0,cc35 -Minfo=accel` flags.
++ Hint: compile each module with the `-c` flag, and link them all with the `-acc -ta=tesla:cuda8.0,cc35 -Minfo=accel` flags.
 However, the code does not execute on the device with this build.
 Instead, the entire `-acc -ta=tesla:cuda8.0,cc35 -Minfo=accel` should be used for compilation and linking, respectively.
 + The inline `do` loops must be avoided.
 E.g. the following
 ```fortran
 a% x(1 : a% nx) = (/ (xlo + (k-1) * dx, k = 1, a% nx) /)